 Overview

 Latitude and Helicone both provide observability for LLM applications, but they optimize for different outcomes.
 Helicone focuses on cost management and request analytics through a proxy architecture.
-Latitude provides end-to-end reliability—connecting observability to human annotation to automated evaluation.
+Latitude is built as a closed loop—Observe → Understand → Refine—that connects observability to semantic Behaviours, human annotation, and automated evaluation, and then extends into your codebase: its MCP server connects your coding agent (Claude Code, Cursor, and similar) directly to your workspace, so a detected issue can move from failure → fix → opened PR.

 Quick Comparison